I AM A NEW YORK-BASED JOURNALIST

 I grew up in Minneapolis, where I went to an immersion school that taught only in French.
 I’m a third-generation journalist in my family, whose parents were reporters for The Star Tribune and grandmother had been an editor for The Daytonian in the 1930s-1950s.

 I moved to New York after graduating from Indiana University's School of Journalism in Bloomington in 2013.
-I'm now a staff editor for The New York Times, where I work on the Special Sections and Metropolitan desks, as well as the A2-A3 pages of the newspaper.
+I'm currently a senior staff editor at the News Print Hub of The New York Times, where I first began as a staff editor working for Special Sections, Metro and A2-A3.

-Previously, I was the senior editor of Rangefinder, a photography magazine, and the deputy editor of Suited (on hiatus since the pandemic), an independent biannual that focuses on how culture, fashion, design, art and music intersect with politics, identity and global impact.
+Before that, I was the senior editor of Rangefinder, a photography magazine, and the deputy editor of Suited, an independent biannual magazine that focuses on how culture, fashion, design, art and music intersect with politics, identity and global impact.

 Photo © Keith Barraclough